pulumi/docs/content/blog/future-cloud-infrastructure-10-trends-shaping-2024-and-beyond/index.md

 In 2025, AIOps will gain further relevancy in the IT operations landscape, becoming integral to DevOps practices.
 As AI and automation continue to evolve, the fusion of these technologies will enable organizations to achieve unprecedented levels of efficiency and scalability.

 - **Proactive Operations**: AI-powered tools will assist teams in foreseeing issues with greater accuracy, minimizing downtime, and reducing the firefighting nature of incident management.
-These tools will automatically detect anomalies, optimize performance, and trigger remediation actions
+These tools will automatically detect anomalies, optimize performance, and trigger remediation actions.
 - **[Intelligent Automation](https://www.pulumi.com/docs/iac/packages-and-automation/automation-api/)**: Routine operational tasks like patching, monitoring, and resource scaling will be fully automated.
 AI-driven decision-making will allow for smarter resource allocation and optimization, dynamically adjusting infrastructure and workloads in response to real-time demands and predictions.
 - **[Data-Driven Insights](https://www.pulumi.com/docs/pulumi-cloud/insights/)**: AIOps will analyze vast amounts of operational data and provide actionable insights, enabling teams to focus on high-impact tasks such as improving system architecture and user experience.
 The AI-powered insights will also inform better strategic decisions, helping teams to continuously evolve their DevOps practices.
 - **Collaboration Across Teams**: AIOps will bridge the gap between DevOps, SecOps, and IT operations by bridging monitoring and automation.
 Cross-team collaboration will improve as AI systems consolidate and interpret data from various departments, allowing for a more cohesive approach to system management.